chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ## Provisioning

 - Provisioning all the resources are needed before performing steps to run on Bastion Host Machine.
-- Make sure you have all resources either on Existing Infrastructure or on Existing cloud Infrastructure(AWS/Google Cloud Storage) which is mentioned in [On-Premises Prerequisites](/automate/ha_on_premises_deployment_prerequisites/)
+- Make sure you have all resources either on Existing Infrastructure or on Existing cloud Infrastructure(AWS/Google Cloud Storage) as mentioned in [On-Premises Prerequisites](/automate/ha_on_premises_deployment_prerequisites/)
-- Make sure you have setup vm's as per your requirement.
+- Make sure you have setup Vm's as per your requirement.
-- Configure load balancer for both automate and chefserver.
+- Configure load balancer for both Automate and ChefServer.

 ## Steps to run on Bastion Host Machine